-Hot Water Systems, installation, repairs and Quotes by Qualified, Experienced Heating Engineers in Perth
+Hot Water Systems, Installation, Repairs and Quotes by Qualified, Experienced Heating Engineers in Perth

 Hot water systems use a variety of heating methods to provide consistent hot water in your home, including gas, electric, solar or heat pump units.
 Zambezi Plumbing and Gas are experienced to work on all models of Water Heating Systems and our plumbers carry a comprehensive range of spare parts.
-We offer great prices to suit your budget and keeping it affordable.
+We offer fantastic prices to suit your budget and keeping it affordable.

 Electric Water Heating Systems

 An electrically heated storage tank system is usually relatively cheap to buy and install, but is usually the most expensive to run, especially if it’s on the continuous (full day) rate.

 Systems that run on off-peak electricity are much cheaper to run but need a larger tank as the water heated overnight has to last you all day.
 And off-peak electricity isn’t available to all homes.